sendbird/sendbird-calls-android/README.md

 ## Handle a current call

-While a call is in progress, mute or unmute the caller’s microphone using the `directCall.muteMicrophone()` or `directCall.unmuteMicrophone()` method(s).
+During an ongoing call, mute or unmute the caller’s microphone using the `directCall.muteMicrophone()` or `directCall.unmuteMicrophone()` methods.
 If the callee changes their audio settings, the caller is notified via the `DirectCallListener.onRemoteAudioSettingsChanged()` listener.
-And, start or stop video using the `directCall.startVideo()` or `directCall.stopVideo()` method(s).
+The caller may start or stop video using the `directCall.startVideo()` or `directCall.stopVideo()` methods.
 If the callee changes their video settings, the caller is notified via the `DirectCallListener.onRemoteVideoSettingsChanged()` listener.
-And switch the camera between the front and the back camera using `directCall.switchCamera(CompletionHandler)`.
+Switching between the front and the back cameras is done using `directCall.switchCamera(CompletionHandler)`.

 ```java
 // mutes my microphone